Iicytower/obj-valid/README.md

 ## Usage

-You have three options to use it:
+You have three ways to use it:

 ### 1. You can use functions.